AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_amc_measure_conversion_events"
 >title="Conversion events"
 >abstract="Select up to three conversion events to include in the attribution report.
-Available events are discovered automatically from your AMC instance.
-If no events appear, your AMC instance may not have any recorded conversion events and Attribution will be unavailable."
+Available events are discovered automatically from your [!DNL AMC] instance.
+If no events appear, your [!DNL AMC] instance may not have any recorded conversion events and Attribution will be unavailable."

 >[!NOTE]
 >